Process management (computing): Process creation

-When an operating system is booted, typically several processes are created.
+When an operating system is booted, several essential processes are typically initiated to prepare the system for operation.
 Some of these are foreground processes, that interact with a (human) user and perform work for them.
 Others are background processes, which are not associated with particular users, but instead have some specific function.
 For example, one background process may be designed to accept incoming e-mails, sleeping most of the day but suddenly springing to life when an incoming e-mail arrives.
-Another background process may be designed to accept an incoming request for web pages hosted on the machine, waking up when a request arrives to service that request.
+An alternative background process could be designed to accept incoming requests for web pages hosted on the machine, waking up only when a request arrives to service it.